vsaliievaa/Film-Map/README.md

 # Film-Map
 Film-Map is a set of Python functions which help a user to generate an HTML map with 10 locations around the user's place on the globe, where movies were filmed.
+As a result of running a program, the user gets an HTML-file, which consists of a leaflet container and a folium map itself with all the markers, popups, and lines.
+This information might be useful if one wants to see how near is he or she to the places where popular movies were filmed in a particular year.
 ## Installation
 To generate your own map, install the code and all the files via GitHub and run it on your computer.
 ## Usage